RMHolsen/audrey_three/projectnotes.md

 ## To-Do
--- Make the basics: views
 -- Check boolean validations?
 Maybe I don't, really.
 It's got to be either true or false.
 Eh, give this some more thought.
 -- Dig up that stupid pluralize count method format thingie, it can be applied to projects for how many lists they have.
 -- Review the has_many through with comments for how a user can submit a topic with a name and then have it belong to both a project and a list, how those associations get drawn, etc. Maybe practice this a bit in alpha or elsewhere.
 -- SessionsController: new, create, home? methods, home == root, but since that's on static that may not be necessary -- UsersController: new, create
+-- To associate in the create function: list.items.build, if list.items.valid? list.items.save.
+Maybe.

 ## Plan
 A User has_many projects